amazon-braket/amazon-braket-sdk-python/src/braket/experimental/autoqasm/README.md

 If you are interested in our active development efforts, and you are not afraid of a few bugs, please keep on reading!

+## Why AutoQASM?

+AutoQASM provides a Pythonic developer experience for writing quantum programs.
+The working title "AutoQASM" is derived from the name of the [AutoGraph component of TensorFlow](https://www.tensorflow.org/api_docs/python/tf/autograph).
+AutoQASM uses AutoGraph to construct quantum assembly (QASM) programs rather than TensorFlow graphs.

+AutoQASM is a Python library.
+It is not the same as [OpenQASM](https://openqasm.com), which is a common language for representing quantum programs.
+However, AutoQASM does support serializing quantum programs to OpenQASM, which allows the programs to interoperate with any library or service that supports OpenQASM programs, such as Amazon Braket.
+Although it is still a work in progress, the intent is that AutoQASM will support any quantum programming paradigm which falls into the OpenQASM 3.0 language scope.

+AutoQASM provides a natural interface for expressing quantum programs with mid-circuit measurements and classical control flow using native Python language features.
+It allows the construction of modular programs consisting of common programming constructs such as loops and subroutines, and it preserves this modularity when serializing the program to OpenQASM.
+This enables a more imperative programming style than constructing programs via a series of function calls on a Circuit object.

+See the [Quick Start](#quick-start) section below, as well as the AutoQASM [example notebooks](../../../../examples/autoqasm), for examples of AutoQASM usage.

 ## Installation

 AutoQASM is an experimental module and is not yet part of the released Amazon Braket SDK.